PatientZero-AU/ef-enum-to-lookup/README.md

 	var enumToLookup = new EnumToLookup();
 	enumToLookup.NameFieldLength = 42; // optional, example of how to override default values
-	enumToLookup.Apply(context);
+	enumToLookup.ExcludedTypes.Add(typeof(SuspensionType)); // optional, example of how to remove specific types enumToLookup.Apply(context);

 ### Creating sql scripts